Considering giving up caffeine? Here’s what I’ve learned after two years without caffeine!

 It’s Empowered Me

-Knowing that I have given up caffeine for not just 1 but 2 years, including the entire newborn phase with my daughter without caffeine is empowering.
+Knowing that I have given up caffeine for not just 1 but 2 years, including the entire newborn phase with my daughter, is empowering.
 If I can do this…I can do anything!
-You too can do the hard things.
+You, too, can do the hard things.

-To anyone that knows me, knows how much I loved and lived cup of caffeine to cup of caffeine…I hope my story encourages you that this is possible, anything is possible!
+Anyone that knows me knows how much I loved and lived from cup of caffeine to cup of caffeine…I hope my story encourages you that this is possible; anything is possible!

 When you set your mind to it, you can follow through.
 You, too, can cultivate discipline in your life!

 Once I started focusing on my adrenal glands and recovering, my energy, focus, and productivity went through the roof.
 All without a sip of caffeine!

 It is absolutely possible to have energy all day long without caffeine!
-Morning rush, afternoon slump and all—thriving through the day with energy is a reality and what the body longs to do.
+Morning rush, afternoon slump, and all—thriving through the day with energy is a reality.
+After all, it’s what the body longs to do.

-I hear people say oh I “need more coffee just to get through the day” (hello that was me at one point too) and if that is you, I really encourage you to focus on healing adrenal fatigue first.
+I hear people say oh, I “need more coffee just to get through the day” (hello, that was me at one point too).
+If that is you, I really encourage you to focus on healing adrenal fatigue first.
 I promise you will eventually have SO much energy, all without caffeine!

 Now, this healing hasn’t been instant or easy.
 It’s taken me months and even years of consistent work, but I am thankful to look back on the journey and see just how far I’ve come.

-And yes in full transparency, I might have a cup of caffeinated coffee on occasion when traveling and enjoy my Iced Vanilla Matcha Latte in the afternoons on occasion (but caffeine from matcha is slow burning caffeine that doesn’t spike your cortisol the way coffee does).
-I enjoy it and don’t ever feel guilty for having a splash of caffeine.
-I don’t make it a regular, daily occasion but also don’t live with guilt for when I choose to do something against my norm!
+And yes, in full transparency, I might occasionally have a cup of caffeinated coffee when traveling.
+And I occasionally enjoy my Iced Vanilla Matcha Latte in the afternoons (but caffeine from matcha is slow-burning caffeine that doesn’t spike your cortisol the way coffee does).
+I enjoy it and never feel guilty for having a splash of caffeine.
+I don’t make it a regular, daily occasion.
+But I also don’t live with guilt when I choose to do something against my norm!

 To me, it is not about perfection.
 It is about intentionally creating routines, habits, and rhythms of life that support this way of life.